monkeyWie/proxyee/README.md

 new HttpProxyServer().start(9999);
 ```

-- MIMT HTTP proxy
+- MITM HTTP proxy

-The following is a demonstration of a MIMT attack that modifies the response header and response body when visiting the Baidu homepage, as shown in the figure below：
+The following is a demonstration of a MITM attack that modifies the response header and response body when visiting the Baidu homepage, as shown in the figure below：

 ![20200724152245](https://raw.githubusercontent.com/monkeyWie/pic-bed/master/proxyee/20200724152245.png)